margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 ## Tragedy ##
 Falling into the deep, dark pit of wreckage, mistakes, failure, rejection is such a tragedy.
-Letting emotions override and control you, and feeling overtaken by adversity.
+Letting emotions override and control, and feeling overtaken by adversity.
 Sudden misfortune and affliction is a shock to the whole system, causing pain, and heaviness.
 It feels like a curse and like one is doomed.
-But always the light of life is there to turn us from tragedy to comedy with a smile and a laugh.
+Always the light of life is there to turn us from tragedy to comedy with a smile and a laugh.

 <br>

 **Word Associations:** doom, adversity, death, wreck, catastrophe, affliction, misfortune, curse

 ## Winter ##
-As fall turns to winter,
-the golden-yellow leaves fall off, and the glistening grey branches shine in the sunlight.
+As fall turns to winter, the golden-yellow leaves fall off, and the glistening grey branches shine in the sunlight.
 There's a chill in the air as the winds blow and the solstice comes.
 Yuletide carols, fireside chats, evergreen mountains, snow falling.
 The Earth is brilliant and so filled with love.
-Winter is here,
-the grey is warm,
-and in just a little bit the buds will pop up.
+Winter is here, the grey is warm, and in just a little bit the buds will pop up.

 <br>

 **Word Associations:** snow, chill, solstice, igloo, yule, fireside, evergreen, arctic

 ## Fall ##
 The dark brown leaves bouncing up and down the street, glittering, hitting the windshield while it rains.
 In autumn, the golden-orange brightens everything.
 There is a harvest so perfect.
 The leaves fall off later in the season so that the branches are light grey.